aosp-mirror/platform_system_core/init/readme.txt

 mkdir <path> [mode] [owner] [group]
    Create a directory at <path>, optionally with the given mode, owner, and group.
 If not provided, the directory is created with permissions 755 and owned by the root user and root group.
+If provided, the mode, owner and group will be updated if the directory exists already.

 mount <type> <device> <dir> [ <flag> ]* [<options>] Attempt to mount the named device at the directory <dir>